Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Method

-\paragraph{Privacy concerns} We measured privacy concerns with three items adapted from \citet{Hsu2018} (\eg, \enquote{My decision to use [the university chatbot/ChatGPT] exposes me to privacy risks.}).
+\paragraph{Privacy concerns} We measured privacy concerns with three items adapted from \citet{Hsu2018} (\eg, ``My decision to use [the university chatbot/ChatGPT] exposes me to privacy risks.'').
 To increase content validity and contextual relevance for our study, we added two self-developed items.
-One of them assesses users’ belief in the confidentiality of the system; the other addresses concerns about chat conversations being read by third parties.
-This addition was motivated by recent research suggesting that such concerns may be particularly relevant for students using chatbots in academic contexts \citep{Chen2023}.
+One assessing users’ belief in the confidentiality of the system; the other concerns about chat conversations being read by third parties.
+This addition was motivated by recent research suggesting that such concerns may be particularly relevant for students in academic contexts \citep{Chen2023}.

-\paragraph{Sustainability-aware AI usage} We measured the concept of sustainability-aware AI usage with a three-item scale capturing environmentally conscious behavior and energy-related considerations (\eg, \enquote{I often think about the energy consumption of [the university chatbot/ChatGPT].}).
+\paragraph{Sustainability-aware AI usage} \mbox{}\\ We measured the concept of sustainability-aware AI usage with a three-item scale capturing environmentally conscious behavior and energy-related considerations (\eg, ``I often think about the energy consumption of [the university chatbot/ChatGPT].'').
 As no validated instruments for the sustainable use of LLM chatbots currently exist, the items were self-developed.
 Content validity of the scale was established through systematic consideration of key dimensions of environmentally conscious AI interaction behavior based on literature review \cite{Almanasreh.2019}.
 The items capture three facets of sustainable AI usage: resource-efficient prompting (message length consideration), environmental impact awareness (energy consumption consciousness), and deliberate ecological decision-making (task-specific usage evaluation) \cite{Sanguinetti.2024, Graves.2025}.

-Since the customized LLMaaS displays the remaining number of tokens as a percentage (see \autoref{fig:User_Interface}, label 2), we additionally assessed the customized LLMaaS' users' awareness of token usage with two items (\eg, \enquote{During use, I pay attention to how many tokens I still have available.}).
+Since the customized LLMaaS displays the remaining number of tokens as a percentage (see \autoref{fig:User_Interface}, label 2), we additionally assessed the customized LLMaaS' users' awareness of token usage with two items (\eg, ``During use, I pay attention to how many tokens I still have available.'').